bytecodealliance/wasi-nn/assemblyScriptBlog.md

 ## **Bindings for AssemblyScript to wasi-nn ([as-wasi-nn](https://www.npmjs.com/package/as-wasi-nn))**
 ---
 These bindings provide access to the wasi-nn API calls provided by Wasmtime, as well as some useful objects to help in the creation of machine learning code.
-They give AssemblyScript developers an easy avenue for utilizing OpenVINO in their projects, without the need to port their work to Rust.
+They give AssemblyScript developers an easy avenue for utilizing native machine learning frameworks in their projects, without the need to port their work to Rust.
 In addition, the performance of the compiled AssemblyScript code is almost as fast as Rust in most cases.

 ![Binding stack](stack.png "Binding stack")